Hands across the Sea

 You can see how Turing was in total command of the system for deciphering the U-boat Enigma, and also showed complete confidence in engineering questions.
 The report helps to make it clear why in 1945 Turing thought himself well qualified to design a computer.

-There is again a note of arrogance regarding American ideas, which would be consistent with what in 1946 he described as American reliance on machinery instead of thought.
+There is again a note of arrogance in his voice regarding American ideas, which would be consistent with what in 1946 he described as American reliance on machinery instead of thought.

 It is noteworthy that Turing also seems to have been consulted over use of the (American) Hagelin cipher machine.
 The last paragraph also shows that while in the United States he was kept in touch with current developments back at Bletchley on the breaking of the Lorenz cipher.